 This is an efficient way of processing high/large volumes of data where a group of transactions is collected over a certain period of time.
 In the batch method, there is collecting, entering, processing of information and the production of the batch outputs.
 This method requires separate programs for input, process, and output.
 Examples of software programs that use this kind of data processing are payroll and billing systems.

 - Ideal for processing large volumes of data/transaction for it increases efficiency rather than processing each individually.

 - Can be done or processed independently during less-busy times or at a desired designated time.

 - It offers cost efficiency for the organization by carrying out the process (data reconciliation for the master file) when needed.

 - It allows a good audit trail.

-- The very disadvantage of batch processing is the time delay between the collection of data (transaction receiving) and getting the result (output in the master file) right after.
+- The very disadvantage of batch systems or processing is the time delay between the collection of data (transaction receiving) and getting the result (output in the master file) right after.

 - The Master File (The organization’s big data) is not always kept up to date.

 - One time process can be very slow.

 Real-Time Data Processing